mbeddr/mps-platform-docs/src/doc/docs/home/external_files_and_tools.md

 !!! question "How can you embed a web browser in MPS?"

     Since Intellij 2020.1 it is possible to use the [Java Chromium Embedded Framework](https://plugins.jetbrains.com/docs/intellij/jcef.html).
-    Create a new swing component:
+    Create a new swing component in the editor:
     ```java
     JBCefBrowser myBrowser = new JBCefBrowser(myUrl);
     return myBrowser.getComponent();